Why Christmas is difficult for separated families [Updated for Christmas 2019]

 Some parents resolve the issue by alternating year to year, or holding a second Christmas Day for the children, complete with extended family.
-It’s a case of planning out what works for you and your family, and preferably agreeing it in writing before the start of December.
+It’s a case of planning out what works for you and your family, and preferably agreeing it in writing well before the end of term.

 Again, this is such an emotive issue.
 Do children get all their presents on the day, or can the pleasure of receiving gifts be split between two days?
 If the joy of presents is as much in the giving as in the receiving, then having gifts presented by the absent parent in person, for example, is probably as important as the gift itself.

 • I don’t have the same income as my ex